 4.2 Comparison of the two dispersal methods

 In this study we present two alternative methods for simulating dispersal, which differ in their properties.
 While the FFTM allows any type of seed dispersal kernel, the SMSM corresponds to a normal distribution kernel.
 Although other shapes of dispersal kernels can be approximated by weighted sums of normal distributions, of which each of them has to be simulated by an own SMSM, which will cause strong increases in computational demand.
-Additionally the SMSM restricts the long tail of the distributions by the number of iterations, as the seeds can travel only travel one grid cell per iteration step.
+Additionally the SMSM restricts the long tail of the distributions by the number of iterations, as the seeds can travel only one grid cell per iteration step.

 On the other hand, the advantage of the SMSM lies in its ability (contrary to the FFTM) to modify the parameters of the seed dispersal kernel spatially, depending on the terrain.
 If instead of applying a single permeability for all directions, a different permeability is applied for each of the 8 directions (e.g. north, northeast, east, etc.) this method also allows a spatially explicit consideration of wind directions (which is not possible for the FFTM, as it relies on a universal kernel applied to the entire area).
 Hence, depending on the aim of the analysis either one or the other or a combination of the algorithms is most suitable.